GGabrielDev/inventory-manager/backend/README.md

   - `getAllUsers({ page, pageSize })`: Retrieves all users with pagination.
   - `updateUser(userId, updates, actionUserId, roleIds)`: Updates a user and their roles.
   - `deleteUser(userId, actionUserId)`: Deletes a user.
+  - `login(username, password)`: Authenticates a user and returns a JWT token.
+This method uses the `unscoped` option to include the `passwordHash` for authentication purposes.